sebv/istio-wiki/Vendor-FAQ.md

 ## How do we auto update dependencies?

 A periodic job can run `dep ensure` and commit a vendor submodule PR first and if approved and passing the test move the `vendor/` in istio/istio

+## Can I just edit the lock file manually or run dep by hand ?

+**NO** if you do it'll mess up vendor for the next person and your change will be lost at next update.